-You’ve finished your short, feature or documentry – congratulations – it’s festival submission time!
+You’ve finished your short, feature or documentary – congratulations – it’s festival submission time!
 Submit early!
-This is when you cross your fingers and toes and hope you get selected.
+Then cross your fingers and toes and hope you get selected.

-Here at Raindance Film Festival we’ve had a quarter of a century dealing with submissions from filmmakers, and nearly as long submitting our own work to festivals around the world.
-We also know how manic the filmmaking process is and how filmmakers rush to meet submission dedlines for the biggies like Berlin, Cannes, Raindance, Rotterdam, Sundance, SWSX and Toronto.
+Here at Raindance Film Festival we’ve had 30 years dealing with submissions from filmmakers.
+And we’ve waited nearly as long submitting our own work to festivals around the world.
+We also know how manic the filmmaking process is.
+And how filmmakers rush to meet submission deadlines for the biggies like Berlin, Cannes, Raindance, Rotterdam, Sundance, SWSX and Toronto.

 Here’s 7 Reasons You Submit Early To Film Festival

 One would think this is a no-brainer.
 But no, most filmmakers seem to wait until the last minute before they ship off their submissions.
 This means the festival programmers are faced with a huge number of submissions at the last minute.
 Remember that programmers have to finish their selections well in advance of the festival opening in order to allow for time for websites to be built, reviews written, films scheduled and hospitality arrangements made.

 Raindance starts programming for each year’s festival a month before the previous one begins!

 Benefit from the freshness of the programmer’s eyes.